Abd-ulRahman/All-Windows-Keys-Finder/README.md

 All Windows Keys Finder

 ## Description:
 This lightweight Visual Basic Script (VBS) is designed to automatically scan and retrieve all installed Windows product keys from the local system, including those stored in the registry.
-It’s particularly handy for IT enthusiasts, technicians, or DIYers who want a quick, no-installation method for backing up activation data before formatting or reinstalling Windows.
+It’s particularly handy for IT enthusiasts, technicians, or DIYers who want a quick, no-installation method for backing up Product Key before formatting or reinstalling Windows.

 ## Features: